jdixie/Tracker-Camera/Detailed_Design_Documents/Retrieving_and_Playing.md

-# Recording and Storing Detailed Design Document
+# Retrieving Detailed Design Document
 ## 1. Overview
 ### Description
 This component will be responsible for retrieving and playing videos.
 Videos must be saved to shared memory space for this component to function properly.